Esraa-Eng93/My_Team/README.md

 ---

 ## 🛠️ Key Features
-- ✅ Web interface for entering and visualizing patient data
+- ✅ Web interface for entering and visualizing student data
 - ✅ AI-powered predictions using **Decision Tree** models
 - ✅ Natural Language Processing for Arabic medical text using **AraBERT**
 - ✅ Interactive dashboards and result visualization